andresporras3423/tic-tac-toe-ruby/README.md

 # tic-tac-toe-ruby

-fifth Ruby Microverse Project By Ángel Cussi &amp; Oscar Russi
+Fifth Ruby Microverse Project By Ángel Cussi &amp; Oscar Russi

 ![screenshot](./screenshot.png)

 # tic-tac-toe-ruby

-fifth Microverse project for Ruby Curriculum
+Fifth Microverse project for Ruby Curriculum

 # What it does